gauravfodekar/NodeJSNotes/README.md

 By following these best practices and being aware of hoisting behavior in JavaScript, you can write code that is less prone to hoisting-related bugs and easier to understand and maintain.
 While you can't completely avoid hoisting, you can use it to your advantage by organizing your code to be more readable and predictable.

-24.	# what is the difference between function expression and function declaration ?
+24.#what is the difference between function expression and function declaration ?
 Answer : In JavaScript, there are two main ways to define functions: function declarations and function expressions.
 These two approaches have some key differences in terms of how they are defined, hoisted, and when they can be used.

 Here are the main differences between function declarations and function expressions: